 Dr David Smith is a Reader in the Faculty of Health, Medicine and Social Care.
 His interests include:

-Deborah Caws is Senior Lecturer Practitioner at ARU.
+Deborah Caws is Senior Lecturer Practitioner.
 Her research interests include:

 Prof Denise Hawkes is Head of School of Economics, Finance and Law in the Faculty of Business and Law.
 Her interests include: